- Distance: 990km

 One of the most common questions I get about this trip was "Is it difficult to ride Australia?".
 My answer is no, it's not.
 Even though I stuck to the highways for the most part, the long distances and harsh weather is not much of a worry if you're confident in your skills, your bike, and your perseverance.
 The pacing was perfect for me, but 40 days might seem long or short depending on your interests.
 The hardest thing about riding solo is the thoughts that can come into your head - the personal issues from years back get dredged up and sticks in your mind for hours.
 That's where you have to be really damn headstrong.
 If you gave up in the middle of the desert and you were alone, you'd still be there for days without seeing people.
 The obvious answer is to stay strong and keep riding.

 Flying solo is one of the best things you could do for yourself.
-The further away you get from home, the more you realize what you've taken for granted.
+The further away you get from home, the more you realise what you've taken for granted.
 The more I rode, the less I cared about social media status or the people who are out there to cause misery.
 Before this trip, I had numerous naysayers and negative feedback.
 But challenge is what caused Flying Solo Gear Co. to be born.
 And I wouldn't change that for the world.